shaypal5/shleem/README.rst

 .. code-block:: bash

-  pip install shleem
+  pip install valve

-Setting up shleem
+Setting up valve
 ===================

-shleem uses a couple of simple conventions to handle credentials and refer to MongoDB servers:
+valve uses a couple of simple conventions to handle credentials and refer to MongoDB servers:

 Credentials file
 ----------------

-You must set up a credentials file for shleem to use.
-Create a ``.shleem/shleem_credentials.yml`` file in your home folder, populating it with your MongoDB credentials, using an identical structure to the inner structure of the ``envs`` configuration parameters:
+You must set up a credentials file for valve to use.
+Create a ``.valve/valve_credentials.yml`` file in your home folder, populating it with your MongoDB credentials, using an identical structure to the inner structure of the ``envs`` configuration parameters:

 .. code-block:: python